run-ai/genv/docs/source/usage/usage.rst

    genv config --load

-Note that genv will automatically load the saved configuration when you activate an environment from your project root directory (as long as you don't pass :code:`--no-load` to :code:`genv activate`).
+Note that Genv will automatically load the saved configuration when you activate an environment from your project root directory (as long as you don't pass :code:`--no-load` to :code:`genv activate`).

 Using Devices in an Environment
 -------------------------------